Difference Between Cupboards And Cabinets

 Wardrobes

 A wardrobe is a tall cabinet made for storing clothes.
 Some come with shelves dividing a wardrobe to enhance the arrangement of clothes.
-Most wardrobes are incorporated in a room’s design, meaning they are in-built and immovable.
+Most wardrobes are incorporated into a room’s design, meaning they are in-built and immovable.

 Face Frame Cabinets